-A fundamental principle of the Strategy is that growth accommodation must be within the natural and physical limits set through Ngā Wai ki Mauao me Maketu, which recognises:
+A fundamental principle of the Strategy is that growth is enabled within environmental limits set by National Policy Statements and Environmental Standards, and the Regional Policy Statement and Regional Plans, and informed by Ngā Wai ki Mauao me Maketu, which recognises:

-- The importance of the waters (coastal and freshwater bodies) that flow to Mauao and Maketu and the significance of these two places to tāngata whenua. - The linkages between the maunga (mountains), ngāhere (forests), awa (waterways), repo (wetlands), tāhuna (estuaries) and moana (harbours and ocean). - The protection and enhancement of the interconnected nature of these elements through an integrated catchment management approach, using nature-based solutions and enhancing biodiversity, while improving climate resilience.
+- The importance of the waters (coastal and freshwater bodies) that flow to Mauao and Maketu and the significance of these two places to tangata whenua. - The linkages between the maunga (mountains), ngāhere (forests), awa (waterways), repo (wetlands), tāhuna (estuaries) and moana (harbours and ocean). - The protection and enhancement of the interconnected nature of these elements through an integrated catchment management approach, using nature-based solutions and enhancing biodiversity, while improving climate resilience.